flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   'flyte:'

-certDir string
+certDir (string)
 --------------------------------------------------------------------------------

-**Description**: Certificate directory to use to write generated certs.
+Certificate directory to use to write generated certs.
 Defaults to /etc/webhook/certs/

 **Default Value**: